TeraByte07/YoungDev07/README.md

 - 👋 Hi, I’m @YoungDev07
 - 👀 I’m interested in Learning
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on everyone
+- 💞️ I’m looking forward to learn and explore more
 - 📫 How to reach me bakaremusa40@gmail.com
 <!---
 YoungDev07/YoungDev07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.